 In simple terms, there are four characteristics of trusts and foundations that are important to understand: revocable or irrevocable, fixed or discretionary.
 The settlor of a trust or the founder of a foundation is able to choose, when establishing the structure, whether to retain a right to "revoke" or cancel the structure.
 Being irrevocable does not mean that the founder or settlor cannot be a potential beneficiary, but it does mean that a clear right to cancel the structure and get the assets back does not exist.
 While it may be tempting to think that it is always better to have a structure be revocable, this is not necessarily the case.
-If I am a founder or settlor, and am concerned about future lawsuits I may face, will the assets held in a trust or foundation be safer against claimants if I have a legal right to get the assets back as opposed to an irrevocable structure where I do not?
+If I am a founder or settlor, and am concerned about future lawsuits I may face, will the assets back as opposed to an irrevocable structure where I do not?
 For a structure to receive recognition by tax authorities irrevocability is generally required.